zackchase/mxnet-docs/getting_started/basics-ndarray.md

-# NDArray: NumPy-style Tensor Computations on CPUs and GPUs

-In MXNet, `NDArray` is the basic operational unit for matrix and tensor computations.
-It is similar to `numpy.ndarray`, but it has two additional
-features:
+# MXNet Basics - Imperative Programming with NDArray

+In _MXNet_, we work with data via `NDArray` objects.
+An `NDArray` stores a multideminsional array of homogenous data.
+This means that all elements of a given `NDArray` must be of the same type.

+Matrices could be stored as 2D `NDArrays` images could be stored as 3D `NDArrays`.
+The three dimensions correspond to the height, width, and channel (red, green and blue).
+In machine learning, we typically refer to arrays with greater than 2 dimensions as tensors.

+Of course, storing data isn't very exciting if you can't do anything interesting with it.
+The `NDArray` module supports a large number of optimized functions for manipulating and computing upon their data.

+You might notice that _MXNet_'s `NDArray` is similar to `numpy.ndarray`.
+However, _MXNet_ add the following important features, both of which are essential for working with neural networks:

-- Multiple device support: All operations can be run on various devices, including CPU and GPU cards.
+* Multiple device support: All operations can be run on various devices, including CPU and GPU cards.
-- Automatic parallelization: All operations are automatically executed in parallel with each other.
+* Automatic parallelization: All operations are automatically executed in parallel with each other.

 ## Creation and Initialization